|Nutrition Facts (per serving)|

 A simple, sweet-tart gooseberry compote makes a delicious dish on its own but is also the basis for many more recipes.
 Gooseberry compote blended with a mix of custard and cream (or custard and yogurt for a slightly sharper flavor) becomes a luscious Gooseberry Fool.
 When topped with meringue and baked becomes a Gooseberry Snow and who can resist a buttery, sweet Gooseberry crumble with lashings of custard or cream.

 It is not, however, the sweetness of a gooseberry compote that makes a gooseberry shine; the gooseberry is also the perfect partner for smoked and oily fish and a must with pan-fried mackerel.
 When using for savory dishes, go easy on the sugar; you will still need some, but not as much as for a pudding.
 So, this compote is just as at home with meats and fish as it is with the crumble topping, thus making it a very versatile fruit indeed.

 Preheat the oven to 180C/350F/gas 4.

 Scatter the gooseberries onto a baking sheet and sprinkle with the sugar.
-Bake in the preheated oven until tender, this will take about 20 - 30 minutes.
+Bake in the preheated oven until tender, this will take about 20 to 30 minutes.

 Tip the gooseberries into a bowl and squash gently with a fork to break up the fruit and release the juice.
 Taste to check sweetness and add more sugar if required, this is personal preference and also depends on the end use of the compote.
 If you intend to use with fish or meat then go easy on the sugar.